clevyr/yampl/docs/yampl.md

       --left-delim string      Override the left delimiter (default "{{") -p, --prefix string          Line-comments are ignored unless this prefix is found.
 Prefix must begin with '#' (default "#yampl")
-      --right-delim string     Override the right delimiter (default "}}") -v, --value stringToString   Define a template variable.
+      --right-delim string     Override the right delimiter (default "}}") -s, --strict                 Trigger an error if a template variable is missing -v, --value stringToString   Define a template variable.
 Can be used more than once. (default [])
 ```